Stony Brook Seawolves

-The Stony Brook Seawolves are the athletic teams of Stony Brook University in Stony Brook, New York, United States.
-The school competes at the Division I level of the National Collegiate Athletic Association and joined the all-sports Colonial Athletic Association (CAA) on July 1, 2022 after having been a member of the CAA's technically separate football arm of CAA Football since 2013.
-The official colors of the Seawolves are red, grey, and blue.
+The Stony Brook Seawolves are the intercollegiate athletics teams that represent Stony Brook University (SBU) in Stony Brook, New York.
+The Seawolves play as members of the Coastal Athletic Association (formerly known as the Colonial Athletic Association), which competes at the NCAA Division I level.
+Stony Brook had previously been a part of the America East Conference from 2001 to 2022, though has competed in CAA Football since 2013.
+The university's mascot is Wolfie the Seawolf, and the official colors of the Seawolves are red, grey, and blue.

 The Seawolves currently field 18 varsity sports, including football and baseball for men only; softball, swimming and diving, tennis, and volleyball for women only; and basketball, cross country, lacrosse, soccer, and track and field for both genders.
 The most recent change to Stony Brook's roster of varsity sports was the discontinuation of men's tennis at the end of the 2016–17 school year.

 Varsity teams

-Stony Brook University sponsors teams in seven men's and 10 women's NCAA sanctioned sports and is a full member of the Colonial Athletic Association, with the football program competing in that conference's technically separate football league of CAA Football.
+Stony Brook University sponsors teams in seven men's and 10 women's NCAA sanctioned sports and is a full member of the Coastal Athletic Association, with the football program competing in that conference's technically separate football league of CAA Football.
 Before joining the all-sports CAA, Stony Brook had been a member of the America East Conference, with women's tennis as an associate member of the Missouri Valley Conference.